dvojitywendy/KenticoCloudDeliveryJavaRxSDK/README.md

 ### Custom query parameters

-It is possible to create custom query parameters in case you need to have some additional information in URL.
-This can be useful if you use proxy and need to log some additional information.
+It is possible to create custom query parameters in case you need more information in the URL.
+This can be useful if you use a proxy and need to log additional information.

-To create custom parameter implement `IQueryParameter` and use it in combination with `addParameter` query method.
+To create a custom parameter, implement `IQueryParameter` and use it in combination with the `addParameter` query method.

 ```java
 public static class CustomFilter implements IQueryParameter {